Skip to content

 Skills

 Skills are on-demand knowledge packs the agent can load via the load_skill tool.
+They keep the system prompt lean: only the skills relevant to the current task are injected, so the agent stays focused and you save context tokens.

 They are scanned from these directories (later entries override):

-1. ~/.config/smelt/skills/*/SKILL.md — global user skills
+1. ~/.config/smelt/skills/*/SKILL.md, global user skills

 Skill Format